Turkish ambassador: Impossible to stop coronavirus spread among Syrian refugees

 Kilic also said his country had taken steps to bolster security on its border with Iran to counter the threat of the coronavirus but that trying to prevent the spread of the virus in refugee camps in Syria would be a "mission impossible."

-"We have reached the limits of our capabilities [to accept refugees]," Kilic told reporters.
-"We told [refugees], if you want to leave Turkey, you are free to do so.
+"We have reached the limits of our capabilities" to accept refugees, Kilic told reporters.
+"We told them, if you want to leave Turkey, you are free to do so.
 We have been hosting those people around eight years in Turkey."

 Greece and Bulgaria, on Turkey's western border, are both members of the E.U.
 Tens of thousands of Syrian refugees have tried to cross into Greece from Turkey since the Turkish government said Feb.
 28 that it would no longer try to stop them from leaving its territory.